Quick Answer

 - Surprise - DSL

-Arizona is one of CenturyLink's strongest legacy markets, with deep infrastructure roots across the Phoenix metro area dating back to US West and later Qwest.
+Arizona is one of CenturyLink's strongest legacy markets, with deep infrastructure roots across the Phoenix metro area dating back to US West.
+Later Qwest.
 The Quantum Fiber brand has gained significant traction in Chandler, Tempe, and parts of Scottsdale where fiber-to-the-home deployments have accelerated.
 Tucson also benefits from fiber availability in select neighborhoods.
 Arizona's rapid population growth, particularly in the East Valley suburbs, continues to drive network investment.

 Speed Analysis: CenturyLink Performance in Arizona